gniquyij/bclock/index.md

 I do not have confidence to say I will not forget it but I do want to keep this old friend in some way, physically.
 And that's why here're the [scripts](https://github.com/vjyq/bclock).

-2 steps to have bclock alarm hourly on PC:
+2 steps to make bclock alarm hourly on PC:

 1. get the code in local[^1]

 ```
 git clone https://github.com/vjyq/bclock.git
 ```